jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 In both cases, ``/uploads`` (inside the container) will be a volume.

-<!SLIDE printonly>
+---
+class: extra-details

-# Volumes bypass the copy-on-write system
+## Volumes bypass the copy-on-write system

 Volumes act as passthroughs to the host filesystem.